mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 The Sphinx autodoc extension
 (see `<http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_ )
 converts docstrings
-from your code into the final documentation format at Sphinx build-time.
+from your Python code into the final documentation format at Sphinx build-time.

 This is very useful, but may not work out of the box.
+Here are some steps to set it up properly:

 **********************************
 Tell autodoc how to Find your Code